 A comprehensive IT infrastructure audit will take a look at all your hardware devices and network structure to ensure that your equipment is sufficient for their assigned tasks (i.e. your server device isn’t sluggish and overheating from being underpowered).
 They will identify any opportunities to improve performance within your hardware or network devices.

-The singular ‘downside’ to this process is that it does require specialised knowledge or experience that many business owners are unlikely to have.
+The singular ‘downside’ to this process is that it does require specialised knowledge or experience.
+Which, unfortunately, many business owners are unlikely to have.
 This means you would need to outsource the process to an IT service provider.
-On the upside, however, you only really need to get an audit performed approximately once a year, or every two years.
+On the upside, however, you only really need to get an audit performed once a year, or every two years.

 Note: Cyber security audits are a different beast altogether and we advise you to get these performed more frequently (around twice a year) as cyber security is a rapidly changing environment.

 This maintenance process applies more specifically to the software category of your IT infrastructure.
 This is absolutely something that you can take care of internally without requiring an external IT service provider.
 It can become tedious or time-consuming when you have multiple software tools and platforms all operating on different update schedules, so for that reason alone, you may still want to consider outsourcing the process.

 However, updates are periodically rolled out for software in order to patch security vulnerabilities, to fix buggy coding (which may be affecting performance) and also to roll out new features; which frequently enable more efficient work processes.

 Your hardware devices may sometimes require driver updates or patches as well; these are absolutely crucial in terms of maintaining your infrastructure.
 While software updates can range in importance (from security to a harmless glitch), hardware updates are usually less frequent and incur much more important additions to the performance and function of the device.